gauthma/LaTeX/README.md

 The example *LaTeX* files are processed using *LuaLaTeX.*.

-The *addons.tex* file includes code for using images (among a couple of other stuff).
 Bear in mind that PDF is a [vector format][2], so including raster images might lead to poor results.
 You can ameliorate the problem by trial and error, tweaking scale factors, image width, etc.

 All of these templates depend on a... *sizable* number of packages.
 However, all of these should be available in TeXLive.
 If such is not the